babakfp/talk-about-svelte/src/lib/README.md

 ### I got blocked for a lifetime **from Svlete Discord group**

 Svelte documentation UI sucks, right?
 In 2021 I designed a UI and a logo for SvelteKit.
 I sent them to the Discord group and we talked about the design and related stuff with some people in the group.
 In the middle of the conversation, *suddenly I got blocked and removed completely from the group!*.
 I didn't find any of my messages in the Discord group.
-They probably cleaned up everything after removing me😄. [*You can download all UI and logo design source files I ever create for Svelte.*](https://bit.ly/3tf6mPL)
+They probably cleaned up everything after removing me😄. <a href="https://bit.ly/3tf6mPL" target="_blank" rel="nofollow">*You can download all UI and logo design source files I ever create for Svelte.*</a>

 *This is the result of contributing to svelte:*